QuantEcon/book-networks-public/code_book/ch_intro.md

 ```

-### Degree distribution for international aircraft trade
+### Degree distribution for international aircraft trade.

-Here we illustrate that the commercial aircraft international trade network is approximately scale-free by plotting the degree distribution alongside 𝑓(𝑥) = 𝑐𝑥−𝛾 with 𝑐 = 0.2 and
+Here we illustrate that the commercial aircraft international trade network is approximately scale-free by plotting the degree distribution alongside $f(x)=cx-\gamma$ with $c=0.2$ and $\gamma=1.1$.
-𝛾 = 1.1.

-In this calculation of the degree distribution, performed by the NetworkX function degree_histogram, directions are ignored and the network is treated as an undirected
+In this calculation of the degree distribution, performed by the NetworkX function `degree_histogram`, directions are ignored and the network is treated as an undirected graph.
-graph.

 ```{code-cell}
 def plot_degree_dist(G, ax, loglog=True, label=None):